msdickinson/blog/content/posts/introducing-hyde.md

 _Maintenance_

 * High Fidelity logging (Yes this in here twice)
+* Reporting - High level reports (Accounts, Coasters, Achievements, System Health)
 * Source Control
 * Continuous Integration
 * Documentation and health checks

 I have seen differing opinions on the degree of correctness and ability to maintain a project.
 My experience has shown me even for short lived projects It is generally worth the extra effort to ensure its correct and maintainable.
-Having to patch a project depending on the company even for a 1 liner can take meetings, coding, code reviews, releases and post release monitoring.
-Even if these can be done quickly it adds context switching to what you would have been working on.
-If this is done with low degrees throughout enough systems, you may find your self-spending most of your time patching.
+Having to patch a project for a 1 liner can take meetings, coding, code reviews, releases and post release monitoring. (summary sen)

 ### Conclusion